Creating Multi-Variation Listings

 eBay uses Custom Item Specifics to filter search results, so by including this information, you are helping to ensure visibility of your listing.
 Custom Item Specifics may include style (e.g., dress shoes, casual, athletic) and condition (e.g., new, used).

-Proceed with creating your listing as usual and, when finished, click Save, Post or Schedule.
+Proceed with creating your listing as usual and click the Save, Post or Schedule button at the bottom of the Lister page.

 Using the Variation Generator